CyberHappenings logo

 Hide ▲

-Pro-Russia hacktivist groups are conducting opportunistic, low-sophistication cyberattacks against U.S. and global critical infrastructure.
-These attacks target a wide range of sectors, including water treatment facilities and oil well systems, using easily repeatable methods.
+Pro-Russia hacktivist groups are conducting opportunistic, low-sophistication cyberattacks against U.S., UK, and global critical infrastructure.
+These attacks target a wide range of sectors, including water treatment facilities, food production, energy systems, and local government bodies, using easily repeatable methods.
 The groups exploit minimally secured, internet-facing virtual network computing (VNC) connections to gain unauthorized access to operational technology (OT) control devices.
-The joint advisory from CISA, FBI, NSA, and global partners urges immediate action to mitigate these threats.
+The joint advisory from CISA, FBI, NSA, and global partners, along with a recent warning from the UK National Cyber Security Centre (NCSC), urges immediate action to mitigate these threats.
 The advisory highlights the use of basic methods to target supervisory control and data acquisition (SCADA) networks, sometimes combined with DDoS attacks.
 The cumulative impact of these activities poses a persistent and disruptive threat to essential services.
+According to a new report, groups such as Cyber Army of Russia Reborn (CARR), Z-Pentest, NoName057(16), and Sector16 are using simple reconnaissance tools and common password-guessing techniques to reach internet-facing human-machine interfaces.
+These groups have led to physical impacts in some cases, including temporary loss of view and costly manual recovery efforts.
+The NCSC warns of continued malicious activity from Russian-aligned hacktivist groups targeting critical infrastructure and local government organizations in the UK with disruptive denial-of-service (DDoS) attacks.
+The NCSC notes that NoName057(16) operates the DDoSia project, a platform that allows volunteers to contribute computing resources to carry out crowdsourced DDoS attacks and receive monetary rewards or recognition from the community.
+Operation Eastwood disrupted NoName057(16)'s activity in mid-July 2025 by arresting two members of the group, issuing eight arrest warrants, and taking down 100 servers.
+Despite these efforts, the group has returned to action, highlighting the evolving threat they pose.

 Timeline